Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 		thomeer_parameters.pysh

- and a python loglan to predict the following Petrophysical Rock Types (PRT) also using kNN to preduct the Petrophysical Rock Types (PRT) as defined by Clerke:
+ and a python loglan to predict the following Petrophysical Rock Types (PRT) also using kNN to predict the Petrophysical Rock Types (PRT) as defined by Clerke:
 - M_1 Macro/Meso
 - M_2 Macro/Micro
 - M_1_2 Macro/Meso/Micro